-Eisner notes that before the pandemic, about 35% of his clients chose variable-rate mortgages.
+Dan Eisner, CEO of True North Mortgage, notes that before the pandemic, about 35% of his clients chose variable-rate mortgages.
 However, to take advantage of the lower qualifying rate over this past summer, nearly 90% of customers were opting for variable.
 Before the prime rate increased, those on a variable rate benefited from some temporary relief.
 As fixed rates rose quickly over the summer, Eisner says, the prime rate didn’t increase until a few months later.
 As a result, those looking for a variable mortgage had an easier stress test to pass and lower payments for a few months.

 “A large part of that is because of the procedure to qualify for a fixed-rate mortgage,” he says.
 “Now that the prime rate has moved up, qualifying for fixed and variable is similar.
 So, we’re seeing people trying to adapt to that normal dynamic.
 Right now, we are seeing an even split – more or less – between variable and fixed.”